roytang/blog/content/posts/2003/12/some-gaming-links.md

 ][1]

 &#8211; a nice website about gaming.
 I think the contributors all live in Japan, as they always seem to talk about prices in Yen.
-They&#8217;ve got some neat stuff, I wish I&#8217;d found their website before.
+They&'ve got some neat stuff, I wish I&'d found their website before.
 Also, they keep talking about something called the GP32, and some of the things they say make me curious about it.
-It&#8217;s some sort of gaming platform, apparently, but I&#8217;m too lazy to go through google and find out more details.
+It&'s some sort of gaming platform, apparently, but I&'m too lazy to go through google and find out more details.

 [